 Final thoughts

-Carnival is heading into a major transition in 2026, with new destinations, updated ships, and a completely reworked loyalty programme that will change how guests earn rewards.
+Carnival is heading into a major transition in 2026, with new destinations, updated ships, and a completely reworked loyalty program that will change how guests earn rewards.
 Some of the changes will make holidays feel more premium, while others may push onboard spending higher than before.

 For many cruisers, the upgrades to Celebration Key, RelaxAway and Isla Tropicale will be the most noticeable improvements.
 Meanwhile, loyalty members and guests who rely on drinks packages will want to take a closer look at how the new rules affect them.